This post may contain affiliate links. Please read our disclosure policy.

 Phase 2: The Follicular Phase (Days 7-12)

-This is also when your body is more insulin sensitive, which means your body uses carbohydrates more efficiently.
+Your body is more insulin sensitive, which means your body uses carbohydrates more efficiently.

 Due to increasing energy levels and a downshift in your metabolism, you may find you crave lighter, fresh foods.
-Keep foods rich in protein and complex carbs, as you’ll need them to fuel higher intensity workouts.
-Your body uses carbohydrates incredibly well during this phase, as you’re more insulin sensitive, so don’t shy away from them.
-This is also a good time to focus on eating probiotic-rich foods like kombucha and sauerkraut, to help “prime” the microbiome and estrobolome (bacteria in the gut which metabolizes estrogen) for coming ovulation.
+Eat plenty of protein and complex carbs, as you’ll need them to fuel higher intensity workouts.
+Because you are more insulin sensitive, your body uses carbohydrates more efficiently.
+Also, incorporate probiotic-rich foods like kombucha and sauerkraut, to help prime the microbiome and estrobolome (the bacteria in the gut that metabolize estrogen) for ovulation.

 Phase 3: The Ovulatory Phase (Days 13-16)